 Beth from NJ

 I've never eaten at Carino's but they may be willing to share what the oil is seasoned with if you ask next time.
 Usually it's a very good extra virgin olive oil seasoned with a combination of herbs and spices like rosemary, basil, oregano, garlic powder, parsley and a little fresh parmesan reggiano grated in.
-Maybe you could experiment and recreate it.

 Does anyone have a recipe for clove oil?